dtrounine/hprof_bitmap_dump/README.md

 # Android HPROF Bitmap Dump

 This small utility helps to investigate memory usage problems in Android applications.
-It parses Java heap dump files (hprof), extraxts bitmap from them and saves bitmaps as PNG files in current directory.
-Looking at produced bitmap images you can get some insights about how bitmaps in your application use memory.
+It parses Java heap dump files (hprof), extraxts bitmapы from them and saves bitmaps as PNG files in current directory.
+While looking at produced bitmap images you can get some insights about how bitmaps use memory in your application.

 Pre-built JAR file (Java 8): https://github.com/dtrounine/hprof_bitmap_dump/releases/download/v0.0.0/hprof_bitmap_dump.jar